avnr/mailplate/README.md

 Transport-Specific Stuff
 ---

-The current `mailplate` version supports three trasports: SMTPS, Amazon SES and Mailgun.
+The current `mailplate` version supports the trasports: SMTP, SMTPS, Amazon SES and Mailgun.
 The transport is set by the first two arguments of the Mailplate class initializer.
 The first argument is a URL-style mailer address and the second argument is transport-sepecific credentials, as follows:

+- SMTP: The mailer URL is of the form `smtp://host:port` where port can be omitted and defaults to 25.
+The credentials are ignored.
+This transport is useful primarilly for testing purposes.

 - SMTPS: The mailer URL is of the form `smtps://host:port` where port can be omitted and defaults to 465.
 The credentials consists of two items - the username and the password.

 - Amazon SES: The mailer URL is `ses://`.
 The credentials consist of three items: The Access Key ID, the Secret Access Key, and the AWS region.
 Using SES requires the `boto` package to be installed.